How Often Should You Clean Gutters?

 - Spare your lawn by dumping the stuff onto a plastic tarp.

-If climbing ladders is not your cup of tea, you can hire someone to do the job for you for between $50 and $250, depending on the size and height of your house.
+If climbing ladders is not your cup of tea, you can hire someone to do the job for you for $50-$250, depending on the size and height of your house.

 Interested in an ounce of prevention?
 You can slow clogging by installing gutter covers in the form of mesh screens, clip-on grates, or porous foam.
-However, the cost can be more than the gutters themselves and covers need regular maintenance to keep them clear.
-Expect to pay $6 to $8 per running foot for gutter covers, installed.
+However, the cost can be more than the gutters themselves, and covers need regular maintenance to keep them clear.
+Expect to pay $6-$8/running foot for gutter covers, installed.